 Every individual shall have the right to assemble freely with others.
 The exercise of this right shall be subject only to necessary restrictions provided for by law in particular those enacted in the interest of national security, the safety, health, ethics and rights and freedoms of others.

-Lesotho is a signatory but not a state party to the 1998 Protocol on the African Court on Human and Peoples' Rights.
+Liberia is a signatory but not a State Party to the 1998 Protocol on the African Court on Human and Peoples' Rights.

 The Domestic Legal Framework on the Right of Peaceful Assembly

 According to Article 17 of the 1986 Constitution, everyone,

 at all times, in an orderly and peaceable manner, shall have the right to assemble and consult upon the common good, to instruct their representatives, to petition the Government or other functionaries for the redress of grievances and to associate fully with others or refuse to associate in political parties, trade unions and other organizations.

 In its 2012 National Report under the African Charter on Human and Peoples' Rights, Liberia stated that: